 This guava white tea has a simple and elegant flavor profile, with mild guava and subtle yet fruity white tea and floral honey in perfect harmony.
 I added a little lemon juice to make all the flavors pop just a little bit more, but this sure is a thirst quencher everyone in the family will love.

 If you've been here for a while, you may have noticed my love for iced teas.
 This is my first white tea on the blog, but you could also enjoy this green grapefruit mint tea, black ginger lemon iced tea, or herbal hibiscus iced tea, rooibos is also a new favorite of mine, like this rhubarb raspberry iced tea.

 Health benefits of guava

 Guava actually has more vitamin C than oranges which is great for the immune system.
 But it also has more benefits like improving digestion because of the high fiber contents and it can help you to de-stress due to the magnesium.
 Guava is also packed with antioxidants, iron, potassium, vitamin A and calcium.

 All these nutrients have various health benefits, which include fertility (and it's good for pregnant ladies!), regulating metabolism, skin health, and eye health.
 It is heart-healthy because it lowers the bad cholesterol and regulates blood pressure, and it is a brain booster because of vitamins B3 and B6.
 All in all, it sounds like magic in a fruit.

 Do keep in mind that guava contains sugar, which is not good for your body, but that is why it tastes so good too!
 Everything should be eaten in moderation anyway, so I'm not worried about that at all.

 Do you peel guava?
 How to cut it

 To cut guava, you can simply cut it in half and then in wedges.
 Like an apple!
 Only that the seeds are edible.
 For this recipe, I cut the guava in half, and the wedges also in smaller cubes.
-Keeping the pieces small, and you can blend the juice faster, but it doesn't matter.
+Keep the pieces small, and you can blend the juice faster, but it doesn't matter.

 Making guava juice